mpaiva/blog/_posts/2023-03-03-stop-using-lorem-ipsum.markdown

 Many UX professionals struggle to incorporate accessibility considerations into their design process, resulting in poor experiences for users with disabilities.

-## It is an industry problem of exclusion
+## It is an industry problem, and it leads to exclusion.

 The lack of focus on content and accessibility in early design concepts often excludes people with disabilities from user research studies, leading to a gap in their user experience.